MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-install-update.md

     ![Search catalog.](./media/azure-stack-edge-gpu-install-update/download-update-1.png)

 1. In the search box of the Microsoft Update Catalog, enter the Knowledge Base (KB) number of the hotfix or terms for the update you want to download.
-For example, enter **Azure Stack Edge**, and then click **Search**.
+For example, enter **Azure Stack Edge**, and then select **Search**.

     The update listing appears as **Azure Stack Edge Update 2403**.